ribhuhooja/pyscail/README.md

 - Rock-Paper-Scissors automata
 - Belusov-Zhabotinsky reaction
 - the Mandelbrot and Julia sets
+- A simulation of grain growth in metals (https://www.sciencedirect.com/science/article/pii/1359646296000553)

-And lastly, this demo of many of the above rulesets combined into one ruleset and run all together, then displayed as a weighted average
+- And lastly, this demo of many of the above rulesets combined into one ruleset and run all together, then displayed as a weighted average

 ![everything gif](media/everything-gif.gif)